Effective Tax Saving Strategies for Businesses in India

 1.1.
 Proprietorship vs. Partnership vs. Private Limited Company

-- Private Limited Company: Companies, especially those with higher turnovers, benefit from various tax-saving provisions such as lower corporate tax rates, dividend tax exemptions, and opportunities to raise capital through share issuance.
-Additionally, companies can avail of depreciation benefits, R&D deductions, and other allowances under the Income Tax Act.
+- Private limited companies, especially those with significant income, benefit from various tax perks.
+These include reduced corporate tax rates, exemptions on dividends, and the capacity to raise funds through share sales.
+Moreover, companies can take advantage of depreciation, R&D deductions, and other allowances outlined in the Income Tax Act.

 Tax Tip: Small businesses should consider a Private Limited Company structure if their profits are substantial, as it provides greater tax-saving opportunities and limited liability protection.